-One set of comments asked the Council not to adopt Part I of the Addendum on the Council's expected schedule, that is, by January 2020, and instead engage in further collaborative efforts on the topics covered in that part.
-The Council made a formal decision at its regular monthly meeting in December 2019 to extend the time for acting on the recommendations relevant to Program Performance and finalizing Part I of the
+One set of comments particularly from state fish and wildlife agencies and Indian tribes asked the Council not to adopt Part I of the 2020 Addendum on the Council's expected schedule, that is, by January 2020, and instead engage in further collaborative efforts on the topics covered in that part.
+The Council made a formal decision at its regular monthly meeting in December 2019 to extend the time for acting on the recommendations relevant to Program Performance and finalizing Part I of the 2020 Addendum.